Xenomical/Prismatic/README.md

-# Prismatic - An ataxx engine written entirely in Go
+# Prismatic - A multilanguage ataxx engine
-It also comes with a python version if you like snakes.